PASTA-ELN/pasta-eln.github.io/README.md

   - Data has two origins
     - local harddrive where data can be dumped into (freedom to research)
     - links to stored data in a repository
-  - follow (agile project management)[agileProjects], which is used in IT-projects
+  - follow [agile project management](agileProjects.md), which is used in IT-projects
   -   PASTA is similar to Labfolder(TM), SciNote(TM), etc. only that it is open-source, has two data-sources, etc.
 - *What do you not want to do?*
   - persistent database of published data.
 "Dataverse" exists for that goal and does a fabulous job.
 PASTA is planned to upload to those databases